 Dyson claims the Corrale straightener's four-cell lithium ion battery will last around 30 minutes, which we found to be pretty much on point, though we'd say you'd get a few more minutes on the lowest temperature setting.

 We used the middle temperature setting (185C/365F) for our hair as it is thick, coarse and long.
-Thankfully, we didn't run out of battery mid-styling at any point during our review period when testing the cord-free capabilities - which was a bonus as our unstyled hair isn't our best look so half and half would be pretty awful.
+Thankfully, we haven't run out of battery mid-styling at any point during our time with the Coralle when using the cord-free capabilities - which is a bonus as our unstyled hair isn't our best look so half and half would be pretty awful.

 On the mid temperature setting - which is the same as the single temperature option offered by the GHD Platinum Plus - around 30 to 35 minutes is a safe bet, while on the highest temperature setting you'll need to be done in 25 minutes if you don't want to plug in.